Breackey/KopaLoanLite/README.md

 # KopaLoanLite
-this is a loan app developing it in android
+This is android loan-lending mobile application being developed collaboratively in Kentrade.